oz/cyprio.net/wtf/2014-06-22-unbound-catch-all.md

 # Why would you use a local DNS cache?

-Well, if you're at home all the time, using your router's DNS you probably do not need to as it is doing just that for you.
-However, on the road, while using random joe's wifi, it can help speed up name resolution.
+Well, if you are at home, using your router's DNS you probably do not need to: because the device is already doing the caching for you, and your home network is probably never under a lot of load.
+However, on the road, while using random joe's wifi, it does help speed up name resolution.

 For example, this request is not cached, and very slow (Mexico's airport, yay), and took 2.981s to complete: